 Born in 1974.
 Teaches History and Swedish at an upper secondary school in Stockholm.
 Author of the Harry Kvist thrillers, described as gritty, historical, queer noir fiction with a unique Swedish flavour.
-Available, or soon to come, in Australia, France, Italy, New Zealand, Norway, Poland, Sweden and the United Kingdom.
+Available, or soon to come, in Australia, France, Italy, New Zealand, Norway, Denmark, Poland, Sweden and the United Kingdom.

 The first installment Clinch was released in 2015.
 Out for the Count is due 2016 and the finishing part Slugger 2017.
 Contributor to the anthology of short stories Stockholm Noir.

 Clinch is the first instalment in a new thriller trilogy, set in 1932 in a Stockholm in the grip of a deep winter and economic depression.
 The Kvisten books give Stockholm fans everywhere an authentic tour of the Swedish capital, from the filthy streets of the poor quarter known as The Bog, to the exclusive nightclubs of ritzy Östermalm, a tour that ends next to a reeking latrine bucket in an unlit, dank holding cell at Police HQ on Kungsholmen.